-- 65 Is care taken to try to ensure that wherever choice is possible, each resident has ward neighbours who are congenial to him? - 66 If husband and wife are both in hospital, are they parted unnecessarily?
+65 Is care taken to try to ensure that wherever choice is possible, each resident has ward neighbours who are congenial to him?

+66 If husband and wife are both in hospital, is it possible for them to share accommodation if they wish?